 Surgical options include:

-AS cannot be prevented.
-But if you have AS, there are several things you can do to try to avoid some of the complications, such as:
+If you have AS, there are several things you can do to try to avoid some of the complications:

 American Heart Association